Pylons/pyramid/docs/narr/templates.rst

 Default Templating With z3c.pt Page Templates
 ------------------------------------------------

-Like Zope, ``repoze.bfg`` uses Zope Page Templates (ZPT) as its default templating language.
-However, ``repoze.bfg`` uses a different implementation of the ZPT specification: the `z3c.pt
+Like Zope, :mod:`repoze.bfg` uses Zope Page Templates (ZPT) as its default templating language.
+However, :mod:`repoze.bfg` uses a different implementation of the ZPT specification: the `z3c.pt
 <http://pypi.python.org/pypi/z3c.pt>`_ templating engine.
 This
 templating engine complies with the `Zope Page Template
 <http://wiki.zope.org/ZPT/FrontPage>`_ template specification.
 While
 ``z3c.pt`` doesn't implement the METAL specification (feature or drawback, depending on your viewpoint,) it is significantly faster.
-And faster, of course, is the zen of ``repoze.bfg``.
+And faster, of course, is the zen of :mod:`repoze.bfg`.

 Given a template named ``foo.html`` in a directory in your application named "templates", you can render the template in a view via::